Implementation Results

 It was necessary to ensure that the regulations regarding "sexual harassment" were well communicated on campus, as well as to help them understand the legal definitions and other related matters pertaining to being part of a Japanese organization.

-As part of the requirements for creating educational materials, we have provided the items below and proposed the structure and design of the e-learning materials.
+As requirements for the creation of the teaching materials, we received the following items and proposed the structure and design of the e-learning materials.

 【Requirements】

 ・Create content based on the draft provided by OIST.
-However, since the draft is in Word format, appropriate planning and creation are necessary to convert it into e-learning content.
+However, since the draft is a Word document, planning and creation suitable for e-learning content are necessary.

-・Fully understand the content of the draft and propose specific presentation methods (design, layout, functionality, etc.) to OIST.
+・Fully understand the content of the draft and propose specific presentation methods (design, layout, behavior, etc.) to OIST.

-・Since half of OIST's executives and faculty members are foreigners, content is required in both Japanese and English.
+・Since half of OIST’s executives and faculty/staff are foreigners, the content needs to be available in both Japanese and English.

 Key Points of the Proposal